We Alright

 We Alright is the first single by hip-hop group Young Money Entertainment from their collaboration album Young Money: Rise of an Empire.
-It is performed by Young Money artists Euro and Lil Wayne and features Cash Money artist Birdman.
+It is performed by Young Money rappers Euro and Lil Wayne and features Cash Money artist Birdman.

 The song was released on January 22, 2014.

 Music video

 The Colin Tilley-directed music video was released on February 15, 2014.
 The video features cameo appearances from multiple members of Young Money.